AnaCenteno-DA/student-ml-intro/README.md

 ##
-# 🧩 Student Machine Learning Project — [Project Title]
+# 🧩 Student Machine Learning Project — Models Comparison

 This project was completed as part of my *AEC in Business Intelligence and Visualization Analysis* program.
 It applies basic Machine Learning techniques to solve a real-world inspired problem, using Python and scikit-learn.